 - You can use this feature if you want to integrate all your Constant Contact Campaigns back into Salesforce.

-- To just integrate specific Email Campaigns to Salesforce, choose this feature for Select Specific Campaign to Sync.
+- To integrate specific Email Campaigns into Salesforce, choose this feature for Select Specific Campaign to Sync.

 Once selected and after sending an Email Campaign, you will need to come back into SyncApps to edit this Set Up and select the Constant Contact Email Campaigns you would like to sync back to Salesforce.

-- If you wanted to “Select Specific Campaigns,” tap the button, and it will show you all the Campaigns.
+- If you want to “Select Specific Campaigns,” tap the button, and it will show you all the Campaigns.

 For more options, tap "More Options."
 If you want to learn more about the features, hover over to the SyncNotes tooltips.

 More Options in Your Constant Contact for Salesforce Integration